metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/csv_taxdump/_index.md

 That simple format allows to convert easily with a small UNIX script any available taxonomic hierarchy into a format useable by {{% obitools4 %}}.

-## Generating a CSV taxonomy file from another taxonomy
+## Generating a CSV taxonomy file from a larger taxonomy

 The {{< obi obitaxonomy >}} command can be used to generate a CSV file from another taxonomy format.
 The main aim of this command functionality is to extract a subtaxonomy corresponding to a clade from a largest taxonomy.

-If it was not already done, a copy of the NCBI taxonomy is downloaded and saved into the `ncbitaxo.tgz` file.
+If it was not already done, a copy of the NCBI taxonomy can be downloaded and saved into the `ncbitaxo.tgz` file.

 ```bash
 obitaxonomy --download-ncbi --out ncbitaxo.tgz